 More about them in coming articles as they are crucial for everyone and several businesses are dealing with them.
 But as you can see in the screenshot of John’s presentation above it’s clear that they have to do with the fact,

-- that in IoT your devices sit at the edge (and that’s why we see a mix of cloud and edge as in fog computing),
+- that in IoT your devices sit at the edge (and that’s why we see a mix of cloud and edge as in edge computing),

 - that at the core the challenge is how to put all this data from things into action and,